 Data on influenza rates is only available for Harris County.
 In 2014, 35.9% of adults reported having had a seasonal flu shot or vaccine via nose spray, according to the Texas Behavioral Risk Factor Surveillance System.
-As shown in FIGURE 45, residents aged 65 years or older were disproportionately more likely to have received a flu shot (59.0%) than other age groups.
+As shown in FIGURE 55, residents aged 65 years or older were disproportionately more likely to have received a flu shot (59.0%) than other age groups.
+(Data on influenza only available for Harris County.)

-FIGURE 45.
-PERCENT ADULTS SELF-REPORTED TO HAVE HAD SEASONAL FLU SHOT OR SEASONAL FLU VACCINE VIA NOSE SPRAY, BY AGE AND COUNTY, 2014
+FIGURE 55.
+PERCENT ADULTS SELF-REPORTED TO HAVE HAD SEASONAL FLU SHOT OR SEASONAL FLU VACCINE VIA NOSE SPRAY, BY AGE, BY COUNTY, 2014